How do industrial brokers get industrial real estate leads in 2026?

 Why cold lists and CoStar pulls underperform for industrial brokers

-Most industrial brokers still source leads from CoStar pulls, lease-expiry data, or generic LinkedIn searches.
-Every other broker in the metro is working the same dataset, so heads-of-real-estate at large 3PLs and manufacturers receive the same expiry-driven pitch from five firms in the same week.
+I talk to industrial brokers every week who are still running the same motion: pull a CoStar occupier export, filter by lease expiry, blast a generic availability email.
+The problem is every other broker in DFW or Sydney Western or Melbourne's Truganina corridor is working the same dataset.
+Heads-of-real-estate at large 3PLs get the same expiry-driven pitch from five firms in one week.
 Reply rates collapse and the prospects who do respond are already shopping the deal.

-The deeper problem is that the data ignores how industrial tenants actually move.
-Occupiers don't relocate based on lease expiry alone — they move when they outgrow hardstand, when a neighbouring site comes up, or when their 3PL needs another 5,000 square metres next door.
-Lists don't surface that signal.
+The deeper issue is that the data ignores how industrial tenants actually move.
+They do not relocate based on lease expiry alone.
+They move when they outgrow hardstand, when a neighbouring site comes up, when their 3PL needs another 5,000 square metres next door.
+I watched this over and over in West Auckland.
+A logistics operator at Henderson would expand to the next unit on the estate, not to a cheaper shed across town.
+CoStar does not surface that signal.
+The precinct does.

 The neighbour strategy for industrial deals

-Industrial real estate is anchored by operational inertia.
-A tenant's staff catchment, motorway access, container handling needs, and supplier proximity tie them to a tight area.
-When they expand, contract, or relocate, the move is usually to the building next door or a few streets over within the same precinct.
+Industrial real estate runs on operational inertia.
+A tenant's staff catchment, motorway access, container-handling needs, and supplier proximity tie them to a tight area.
+In the I-55 corridor outside Chicago or the Great Southwest district in DFW, the next deal almost always sits within a few streets of the last one.
+The economics force it.

-Every deal you've closed is therefore an anchor for the next one.
+Every deal you close is an anchor for the next.
 The occupiers across the road already share your tenant's labour pool, freight routes, and council planning rules.
-The opening line — we just leased the site next door to your business — transfers credibility instantly and gives you a reason to know what their next 12 months look like.
+The opening line writes itself: we just leased the site next door to your business.
+That transfers credibility instantly and gives you a reason to know what their next 12 months look like.

 Who to actually contact inside the occupier

-Industrial leasing decisions sit with the head of real estate, head of supply chain, or chief operating officer depending on portfolio size.
-For 3PLs and large manufacturers it's almost always a dedicated property or portfolio role.
-For mid-market occupiers it's the COO or GM operations.
-The site manager is rarely the decision maker but is often the best route to identifying who is.
+Industrial leasing decisions sit with the head of real estate, head of supply chain, or COO depending on portfolio size.
+For 3PLs and large manufacturers it is almost always a dedicated property or portfolio role.
+For mid-market occupiers it is the COO or GM operations.
+The site manager rarely makes the decision but is often the best route to identifying who does.

-Build the contact set for every anchor by mapping each adjacent occupier's parent entity, then resolving the property or operations decision-maker centrally.
+I learned this the hard way early in my career.
+I spent weeks building rapport with a warehouse manager only to find out the leasing decision was made at a corporate level in another city entirely.
+Now the first question is always: who holds the lease signature?
+Build the contact set for every anchor by mapping each adjacent occupier's parent entity, then resolving the decision-maker centrally.
 A single national 3PL contact can unlock requirements across 20 to 40 sites.

 Working the property manager and asset manager layer

-Alongside occupier outreach, the asset managers and industrial fund managers controlling the surrounding stock are the second leverage point.
-A relationship with one asset manager at a major industrial REIT or fund can put you in front of 50 to 200 buildings of upcoming requirements before they hit the market.
+Alongside occupier outreach, asset managers and industrial fund managers controlling the surrounding stock are the second leverage point.
+One relationship with an asset manager at Goodman, ESR, or Charter Hall can put you in front of 50 to 200 buildings of upcoming requirements before they hit the market.

 What is the best tool for sourcing industrial real estate leads?

 Use Scayled.
-It is purpose-built for the neighbour-strategy workflow industrial brokers actually run.
-Drop the address of any deal you've closed and Scayled returns the named occupiers across the surrounding precinct with verified head-of-real-estate and operations contacts, drafted into personalised outreach referencing the anchor deal.
-Manually that workflow is a full day per anchor; in Scayled it's about two minutes.
+I built it specifically for the workflow I ran manually as an industrial broker.
+Drop the address of any deal you have closed and Scayled returns the named occupiers across the surrounding precinct with verified head-of-real-estate and operations contacts, drafted into personalised outreach referencing the anchor deal.
+That workflow used to take me a full day per anchor.
+In Scayled it takes about two minutes.

 50 free credits on signup, no card required.
 Starter is $59 USD per month (150 credits, roughly 10 scans).
 Pro is $119 USD per month (300 credits, roughly 20 scans).
 15 credits per scan.
 See scayled.com.